-Package Description Kernel::Information Pathways Defines the mandatory stereotypes for the parts and assemblies, conveying elements, and several supporting elements that are associated with Digital Information Pathways, such as Flow, Datastore, and Carrier Interface.
-This package provides several detailed stereotypes for Assemblies and the so-called Independent Configurations.
-The stereotypes in this package address the "WHERE" clauses in the assertions about the SOI.
-Kernel::Conveyable Elements Defines the mandatory stereotypes for the digital information as it is conveyed, stored and processed within the processing element and the communication fabric, defined by the Information Pathways elements.
-The stereotypes in this package address the "WHAT/To WHAT" clauses in the assertions about the SOI.
-Kernel::Boundary Defines mandatory stereotypes for describing the assessment boundary, providing distinction between the model elements that refer to "external" and
+Package Description Kernel::Information Pathways Defines the mandatory metadata for the parts and assemblies, conveying elements, and several supporting elements that are associated with Information Pathways, such as Flow, Datastore, and Carrier Interface.
+This package provides several detailed metadata for Assemblies and the so-called Independent Configurations.
+The metadata in this package address the "WHERE" clauses in the assertions about the SOI.
+Kernel::Conveyable Elements Defines the mandatory metadata for the digital information as it is conveyed, stored and processed within the processing element and the communication fabric, defined by the Information Pathways elements.
+The metadata in this package address the "WHAT/ToWHAT" clauses in the assertions about the SOI.
+Kernel::Boundary Defines mandatory metadata for describing the assessment boundary, providing distinction between the model elements that refer to "external" and "internal"

-"internal" elements of the SOI.
-Kernel::Impactful Elements Defines mandatory stereotypes for identifying elements of the SOI that are of value to the stakeholders of the SOI.
+elements of the SOI.
+Kernel::Impactful Elements Defines mandatory metadata for identifying elements of the SOI that are of value to the stakeholders of the SOI.
 Since such elements are sensitive to the losses in one of the cybersecurity domains, such as Confidentiality, Integrity and Availability, the elements of this package provide the means to optionally add the corresponding measurements to the model.
-The stereotypes in this package address the "WHAT/Impacting WHAT" clauses in the assertions about the SOI.
-Kernel::Threads Defines mandatory stereotypes for identifying model elements that define functional threads for the SOI.
-The stereotypes in this package address the "WHEN" clauses in the assertions about the SOI.
+The metadata in this package address the "WHAT/Impacting WHAT" clause in relation to the assertions about the SOI.
+Kernel::Threads Defines mandatory metadata for identifying model elements that define functional threads for the SOI.
+The metadata in this package address the "WHEN" clause in the assertions about the SOI.